October deadline approaching – register now

 Make cyber security a keystone of your strategy

-From protecting personal information to safeguarding systems against cyber attacks, the need to be cyber aware has become increasingly important in our technology-driven world.
+From protecting personal information and intellectual property, to safeguarding systems and critical infrastructure against cyber attacks, the need to be cyber aware has become increasingly important in our technology-driven world.

-Cyber professionals stand on the front-line, but they are not the only ones who hold responsibility for looking after our data and technology.
-If you are a leader – whether it is within the public sector, in a private company providing public services or beyond – keeping your organisation and your customers safe from cyber criminals is now a vital aspect of your role.
+Cyber security professionals stand on the front-line, but they are not the only ones who hold responsibility for looking after our data and technology.
+If you are in a leadership or decision-making position – whether it is within the public sector, in a private company providing public services or beyond – keeping your organisation and your customers safe from cyber criminals is now a vital aspect of your role.

-This non-technical online short course from the Blavatnik School of Government will teach you how to consider cyber security strategy and threat intelligence as an integral part of your operations, policies and planning.
+This non-technical online short course from the Blavatnik School of Government will teach you how to consider a cyber security as an integral part of your operations, policies and planning, and build resilience into your organisation as well as the wider digital economy and society.

 Find out how the skills built on this course can be combined with those gained on our other courses for maximum impact in government and public policy.
 Discover our multi-course pathway and discounts.